Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 Throw them in the dishwasher!
 They’ll come out looking like brand new!

 32. Clean a Cast Iron Skillet (and Make It Last Longer!)

 33. Use Magic Erasers on Pretty Much Anything …

 Magic Erasers can clean pretty much any and everything in your house, including:

 - Toothbrush holders

-They really are magical — and the best part is, you can get the brand name Mr. Clean sponges at the dollar stores, as well as the off-brand cheaper versions that most often work just as well!
+You can get the brand name Mr. Clean sponges at the dollar stores as well as the off-brand cheaper versions that most often work just as well.

 Yes, every once in a while, red wine may end up on a white wall.
 Magic Erasers work for that, too!